Uganda hunt for kidnapped US tourist enters third day

 The Ugandan police's tourist protection force has also deployed a special response unit working alongside soldiers and wildlife rangers.

-Queen Elizabeth National Park, one of the East African nation's most popular wildlife reserves, runs along the frontier with conflict-wracked regions of DR Congo, bordering its famous Virunga national park, the oldest in Africa.
+Queen Elizabeth National Park, one of the East African nation's most popular wildlife reserves, runs along the frontier with conflict-wracked regions of DR Congo.
+It borders on the famous Virunga national park, the oldest in Africa.

 Numerous militia groups and armed gangs roam eastern DR Congo.
 Virunga suspended all tourism activities last year after a ranger was killed and two British tourists kidnapped.